inBeat/inbeat-website/content/top-influencers/instagram/south-africa/_index.md

 ---
-title: Top 10 Instagram Influencers In South Africa In 2022
+title: Top 10 Instagram Influencers In South Africa in 2023
 description: >-
-  Find top Instagram influencers in South Africa in 2022.
+  Find top Instagram influencers in South Africa in 2023.
 Most popular hashtags: #model #capetown #modellife.
 platform: Instagram
 hits: 1719
 text_top: See the top-rated Instagram influencers on inBeat.